SkylineCommunications/dataminer-docs/webservices/WS_v1/WS_Methods_v1/GetTrendDataForTableParameter.md

 Use this method to retrieve the trend data for a parameter from within a particular timespan by primary key.

 With this method, real-time data is only retrieved in case no average trending is available.
-To retrieve real-time data in case there is average trending, use *GetTrendDataForTableParameterV2* (see [GetTrendDataForTableParameterV2](xref:GetTrendDataForTableParameterV2)).
+To retrieve real-time data in case there is average trending, use [GetTrendDataForTableParameterV2](xref:GetTrendDataForTableParameterV2).

 ## Input